-The guidelines were developed in partnership with the Spondylitis Association of America (SAA) and the Spondyloarthritis Research & Treatment Network (SPARTAN).
-This huge accomplishment wouldn’t have been possible without the generous donations of our members and donors, as SAA provided the foundation funding for this undertaking, insisted that patients were active participants in the process, and has been closely involved in the project.
+These huge accomplishments wouldn’t have been possible without the generous donations of our members and donors, as SAA provided the foundation funding for their undertakings, insisted that patients were active participants in the process, and has been closely involved in the projects.

 SAA receives no government funding and relies on the